sarioven/JavaRushTasks/README.md

 # JavaRushTasks
 Just my work on JavaRush

-This file including all my complited tasks on JavaRush.
+This project including all my complited tasks on JavaRush.